2i2c-org/2i2c-org.github.io/content/collaborators/sloan/index.md

   - funder
 ---

-The [Alfred P. Sloan Foundation](https://sloan.org/) has been a key supporter of 2i2c's work on advancing scholarly publishing and reproducible research through the Executable Books Project.
-The Sloan Foundation provided grant funding to develop tools for building beautiful, publication-quality books and documents from computational content, including Jupyter Book and MyST Markdown.

-The Alfred P. Sloan Foundation is a philanthropic, not-for-profit grantmaking institution that supports research and education in science, technology, engineering, mathematics, and economics.
+The [Alfred P. Sloan Foundation](https://sloan.org/) is a philanthropic, not-for-profit grantmaking institution that supports research and education in science, technology, engineering, mathematics, and economics.
+Founded in 1934 by Alfred Pritchard Sloan Jr., then-President and Chief Executive Officer of the General Motors Corporation, the foundation makes grants to support high-quality, impartial scientific research and to advance public understanding of science.

+## Grants from this funder

+- **Executable Books Project**: Grant funding to develop tools for building beautiful, publication-quality books and documents from computational content, including Jupyter Book and MyST Markdown